RoboPen/JSON_database_sockets/README.md

 Example of request with usage of JSON file:
 ```
--in name.json
+-in fileName.json
 ```
-Structure of JSON file has to have following keys:
+Structure of JSON request file has to have following format:
 ```
 {
   "type": "set",